Scroll through the top asked questions below or the click the links for more detailed help.

 The permissions must be one of the following: " 751 (which equates to drwxr-x--x) " 755 (which equates to drwxr-xr-x)

-This can be done by your file manager or with our free ftp program here:
+This can be done by your file manager or with a FTP program.

 Check the directives in your php.ini file (UNIX platforms).
 If you have uploaded a php.ini file and are experiencing problems with PHP, you may want to check what directives are included in the php.ini file.
 For example, you may be trying to use a feature that has been disabled in the php.ini file.